 The sale had a strong emphasis on UK gold coins, and keen bidders both in the room and online fought hard to take their chosen lots home.
 A significant proportion of the lots in the sale exceeded their upper estimates, and the rest sold for close to their upper estimates.
 Tennants’ Coin Consultant said of the sale “This was a small but select sale, full of collector’s pieces and a number of high-quality rarities that drew in an engaged and eager audience of buyers”.

 The top lot of the sale was a 1937 Gold Four Coin Specimen Set in superb condition, in the original case, which must have delighted the vendor when it exceeded the £4,500-5,500 estimate to sell for a punchy £8,700 (plus buyer’s premium).
+A further good example of the 1937 Gold Four Coin Specimen Set has just been consigned for the next Coin Sale on 20th May.
 The top lot in the medal section was a scarce Albert Schweitzer (1875-1965) ‘Lamberene’ three medal proof 22ct gold set, which sold for £5,500.

 Other results of note included a 1989 500th Anniversary Gold Proof Sovereign in the box of issue with Certificate of Authenticity, which sold above estimate at £950, and a George V Proof Five Pounds from 1911 (S3994) in about flawless condition, which sold for £7,500.